JasonRHill/VeganBugOrdination/README.md

 Open NMDS-GenusIBI.zip, use NMDS.Rproj project with NMDS folder, use 'FinalSummaryMarkdown.Rmd' to look at final NMDS and MRPP results.

-Work in R4.0.3 and R4.1.2 with the following packages: library(vegan) library(dplyr)
+Code works in R4.0.3 and R4.1.2 with the following packages: library(vegan) library(dplyr)
 library(lubridate)